-- (i) any objection to the right of any person to vote is made; - (ii) any votes have been counted which ought not to have been counted or which might have been rejected; or the objection or error must be raised or pointed out at the meeting (or the adjourned meeting) or poll at which the vote objected to is cast or at which the error occurs.
+any objection to the right of any person to vote is made;

+any votes have been counted which ought not to have been counted or which might have been rejected; or any votes are not counted which ought to have been counted, the objection or error must be raised or pointed out at the meeting (or the adjourned meeting) or poll at which the vote objected to is cast or at which the error occurs.
 Any objection or error must be raised with or pointed out to the chairman of the meeting.
 His decision is final.
 If a vote is allowed at a meeting or poll, it is valid for all purposes and if a vote is not counted at a meeting or poll, this will not affect the decision of the meeting or poll.